What are Performance Bonds?

 Bad Credit – No Problem – we have programs for those with less than perfect credit.
 We’ll explore all your bonding options, and find a solution to your performance bond needs!
 Call us today, or fill out our online application.
 Quotes are always free.

 Importance of a CPA For a Performance Security Bond

-In order for you to apply for a performance security bond with a surety company like ours, your financial documents will need to have been prepared by a CPA, or a certified public accountant.
+In order for you to apply for performance security bonds with a surety company like ours, your financial documents will need to have been prepared by a CPA, or a certified public accountant.
 You’ll want to make sure that you only make use of an accountant that works within the construction industry.
 The CPA you select should be reputable and highly experienced so that you can be sure that your financial documents will be prepared properly.
-It’s also important to understand that different types of performance bonds require the usage of different types of accounting methods, which will be discussed in the following.
+It’s also important to understand that different types of performance surety bonds require the usage of different types of accounting methods, which will be discussed in the following.

 If you’re set to work on a larger contract that’s worth over $350,000, you should use the percentage of completion method, as this method is heavily preferred by the majority of surety companies.
 One of the more common accounting methods is the cash method.
 While this accounting method is the cheapest to have prepared, it only takes into account the cash you have in the bank, so your payables and receivables will be left out, limiting your access to larger P-bonds.

 In the event that your contract is small or medium-sized, you might want to consider the accrual accounting method, which is easily the most basic type as it merely matches the expenses of the project with the expected profits of the project.
 The final type of accounting method to consider when applying for perf. bonds is a completed contract method, but this type should only be considered by smaller contractors.
 The reason for this is because this method calls for reporting all income received from the contract while deducting any related project costs within the year during which the project was completed.
 Learn more about what is a surety bond.